zcrayman/tut-rest/2/README.md

         	return new ResponseEntity<Order>(order, HttpStatus.FORBIDDEN);
     	}

+The `cancelOrder` method needs to deal with additional conditions than an simple call to see a representation of an Order.
+Here there's the possibility that there is no Order with the indicated ID.

+To vary the response code to a handler method, you need to use the `ResponseEntity` class.
+In the example above, the `ResponseEntity` objects afford you the opportunity to return an HTTP Status code of 403 (Forbidden) if an attempt is made to cancel an Order that does not exist.

 ## Where did the response content get generated from?

+Now when you run the tests in the example project you'll find that they all pass.
+But wait a second, how did those tests pass when they look for JSON content and we haven't specified how that is being rendered?

+In traditional Spring MVC there would be a `ViewResolver` and a specific View to render content for an HTTP Response.
+With a RESTful service, it is much more common to render the returned object from a handler method *as the content itself* and so a view is rarely needed.

+The secret for how things are working here is in looking at the dependencies that the project itself has.
+If you look in the `build.gradle` file in the project's root directory you should see the following entries in the project dependencies:

+	runtime 'com.fasterxml.jackson.core:jackson-core:2.2.2'
+    	runtime 'com.fasterxml.jackson.core:jackson-databind:2.2.2'

+These two dependencies are enough for Spring MVC to be able to take classes defined in your RESTful domain that capture the representations that need to be rendered, see the `com.yummynoodlebar.rest.domain` package, and render those objects as JSON according to the content type requested by the client.

+This might be a little new to anyone coming from traditional web application development.
+It is normal in traditional web application development for a browser to send a whole plethora of possible options as part of the content type negotiation on a given HTTP request.
+The server will then decide what content to return from that large set of possibilities.

+With a RESTful service it is much more typical for a client to ask for exactly what it requires as a content type for a returned representation, and so rather than your controller declaring a specific view to render, the Spring MVC content negotiation is invoked according to what content type is requested by the client.

+In our test environment, JSON is being requested.
+But what about when another content type is requested?
+For example, perhaps the client would prefer XML?

 ### Using JAXB to marshall Objects into Content